Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Introduction

 \section{Introduction}

 A tail-sitter unmanned aerial vehicle (UAV) is a type of vertical takeoff and landing (VTOL) flying machine that takes off and lands vertically on its tail while tilts the entire airframe in a near horizontal attitude for forward flight.
 Its hybrid fixed-wing and rotary-wing design combines advantages of the VTOL capability, aerodynamic efficiency, and hence extends the power endurance and flight range.
 Compared to other hybrid designs of VTOL UAVs, like tilt-rotors \citep{carlson2014hybrid, ozdemir2014design}, tilt-wings \citep{ccetinsoy2011design}, rotor-wing \citep{mckenna2007one}, and dual-systems \citep{park2014arcturus, gu2017development}, tail-sitters have rotors fixed to the wing and use their thrust in all flight conditions, leading to a mechanically simple, lightweight and efficient airframe configuration, which is particularly important for small-scale, low-cost, portable UAVs.
-Such UAVs hold high potentials for various industrial and civil applications, such as infrastructure inspection, geological surveying, environment mapping, and poster-disaster search and rescue.
+Such UAVs hold immense potentials for a wide range of industrial and civil applications, such as infrastructure inspection, geological surveying, environment mapping, and post-disaster search and rescue.
 These exciting opportunities have attracted intensive research interests and led to the development of a variety of tail-sitter UAV prototypes, such as the single-propeller configuration \citep{frank2007hover, wang2017design, de2018design}, the shoulder-mounted twin-engine configuration \citep{bapst2015design, ritz2017global, sun2018design}, and the quadrotor configuration \citep{oosedo2013development, gu2018coordinate}.

-A key requirement for tail-sitter UAVs to fulfill the above widespread applications is to execute extremely aggressive maneuvers, such as SE(3) flights, forward transition to level flight, back transition break, and quickly bank turns, which are necessary for the UAV at high-speed flights to avoid obstacles in cluttered wild environments.
-Involving fast-varying speed and attitude, such task differs substantially from flight conditions of conventional airplanes in open space and requires a wholistic design of the trajectory generation and tracking control, where the former aims to plan a smooth, dynamically-feasible, and collision-free trajectory and the latter should track the planned trajectory with small errors.
+To accommodate the escalating demand of real-world applications, tail-sitter UAVs must be able to execute highly aggressive maneuvers, including forward transition to level flight, back transition break, and quickly bank turns.
+The agile maneuverability is crucial for the UAV to navigate at high-speed through obstacle-dense environments.
+Unlike conventional airplanes that fly in open space, tail-sitter UAVs are subjected to more challenging flight conditions of fast-varying speed and attitude, asking a holistic design of the trajectory generation and tracking control, where the former aims to plan a smooth, dynamically-feasible, and collision-free trajectory and the latter should track the planned trajectory with small errors.